chrismacp/chrismacp.github.io/_posts/2017-05-19-learn-to-make-music-with-javascript.md

 what I'm doing on my hardware or software music tools, so this course seemed to fit the bill without me needing to learn a new language or use more complicated tools.
 It's JavaScript after all!

-I've spent a few hour on the course now and built a mouse controlled thermin, a keyboard controlled oscillator and an additive synth.
+I've spent a few hours on the course now and built a mouse controlled thermin, a keyboard controlled oscillator and an additive synth. you can try out my latest right here and now!
 Click in the red box below and then press any keys to create new oscillators and space bar to fade them out.
-Try it now!

 <div style="background-color:red; height:50px"
          tabindex="1"